sage-org/sage-engine/docs/source/installation.rst

 Installing SaGe with the PostgreSQL backend
 --------------------------------------------

-The SaGe SPARQL query server can also be installed with a PostgreSQL backend](http://www.rdfhdt.org/).
+The SaGe SPARQL query server can also be installed with `PostgreSQL <https://www.postgresql.org/>`_ as a backend.

 .. code:: bash